sonata-nfv/son-emu/README.md

 4. Follow/answer related [issues](https://github.com/sonata-nfv/son-emu/issues) (see Feedback-Chanel, below).

 ## Installation
 There are two ways to install and use son-emu.
 The simple one is to use Vagrant to create a VirtualBox-based VM on you machine that contains the pre-installed and configured emulator.
-The more complicated installation requires a freshly installed Ubuntu 14.04 LTS or 16.04 LTS and is done by a ansible playbook.
+The more complicated installation requires a freshly installed Ubuntu 14.04 LTS and is done by a ansible playbook.

 ### Vagrant Installation